 The SE specialist conducts job development and placement activities consistent with the customer’s preferences, interests, potential job tasks, and employment conditions identified in the SE Plan.

-The job development and placement benchmark is authorized and paid for once during the life of the case.
-To authorize and pay this benchmark more than one time during the life of the case, the VR counselor must obtain an approved VR3472, Contracted Service Modification Request for Job Placement, Job Skills Training, and Supported Employment Services, from the VR director.

 …

 18.7.2 Supported Employment Job Stability Review Process and Procedure

 The provider notifies the VR counselor that the customer needs a job stability review meeting.